Betterment Review: Pros, Cons, and How This Robo Advisor Stacks Up to The Competition

 Betterment’s RetireGuide will also calculate your current asset allocation across all your portfolios, to help give you a full picture of your investments.

-Beyond investing, Betterment offers many other benefits to investors.
+Beyond investing, we want to share in our Betterment reviews the other offers and many other benefits that Betterment provides to investors.
 Here are a few of their perks.

 Betterment’s app connects all users with Certified Financial Planners (CFPs).
 Get answers about your financial situation, whether or not it specifically has to do with your Betterment portfolio.